rpless/contractor/README.md

 contractor
 ==========

-A rudimentary contract system for Java.
+A rudimentary contract system for interface implementations in Java.